Jean-Paul Rodrigue (2017), New York:

 physicality.
 Yet, they are structured as networks with a practically

-unlimited capacity with very low constraints, which may include the physiography
+unlimited capacity and very low constraints, which may include the physiography

 and oceanic masses that may impair the setting of